 Unfortunately, you can’t trust all – or even most – installation technicians to do a top-flight job completing a new heat pump or furnace installation.
 Some may do the job too quickly or haphazardly.
 One of the most common errors in heating system installation is wrong-sizing the system.

 Problems With Over-Sizing or Under-Sizing a Heating System

-If a central heating (or cooling) system is too big or too small for your home, this can cause a variety of problems, including poor performance, energy waste, stress on the machinery, and/or unbalanced air delivery.
-To do the job right, the HVAC technician should perform a heating load calculation on your home, then use those results to recommend the right system for your particular home.
+If a central heating (or cooling) system is too big or too small for your home, this can cause a variety of problems.
+These may include poor performance, energy waste, stress on the machinery, and/or unbalanced air delivery.
+Any of these issues will cost you and your family comfort and money.
+To do the job right, the HVAC contractor’s technician should perform a heating load calculation on your home, then use those results to recommend the right system for your home.

 Three Benefits of Proper Heater or Furnace Installation

 • Energy efficiency.
 A furnace or heat pump that has been carefully installed by a trained professional will be more likely to provide the highest amount of heat at the lowest fuel consumption.
 That applies to both electricity and natural gas or other fuels.
 Remember, too, that once the heater is installed, like any HVAC system, it needs annual maintenance to maintain that efficiency level.
 This means both homeowner maintenance (air filter changes, etc.) and professional preventative maintenance.